 Of more interest, perhaps, is the role of Central Bankers within this regulatory and financial stability regime and in particular whether they are as corrupt as the banks under their charge?

-The new Fed Chair, Ms Yellen, will have her work cut out in trying to present a united front this year, as Charles Prosser appears to have an ally in Dallas Fed President, Richard Fisher.
-A statement from Fisher last week included, “The program of bond-buying has lasted too long, and there are signs it is now distorting financial markets and encouraging risk-taking, the stimulus is stoking asset-price bubbles that ‘may result in tears’ for investors acting on bad incentives.
-‘There are increasing signs quantitative easing has overstayed its welcome: Market distortions and acting on bad incentives are becoming more pervasive,’ he said of the asset purchases… ‘I fear that we are feeding imbalances similar to those that played a role in the run-up to the financial crisis.”
+We commented a little earlier this year, entitled An Honest Central Banker? which included a statement by Dallas Fed President, Richard Fisher, “the program of bond-buying has lasted too long, and there are signs it is now distorting financial markets and encouraging risk-taking, the stimulus is stoking asset-price bubbles that ‘may result in tears’ for investors acting on bad incentives.
+‘There are increasing signs quantitative easing has overstayed its welcome: Market distortions and acting on bad incentives are becoming more pervasive.”

 Distortion appears to have turned into Deception, according to Dr. Paul Craig Roberts, a former Assistant Secretary of the Treasury for Economic Policy and associate editor of the Wall Street Journal and his colleague, Dave Kranzler, in their article, “The Great Deceiver – The Federal Reserve.”